YingXie24/SQL/1-DigitalBanking-DataAnalytics/2-CatchingFraud/SQL-scripts/README.md

 ```javascript
 .read CatchingFraud-0-Init.sql
 ```
-To import the csv's into your sqlite3 console table, do the following:
+To import the csv's into your sqlite3 table, do the following:
 1. Download the csv files
 2. Delete the first row (header) of the csv files
 3. Type the following commands in your console: